 Rapporteur suggests the following to reflect this:

-Proposal 15 – When transmitting to an RX UE in DRX, the MAC layer at the TX UE selects the resources taking into account the active time of the RX UE determined by the timers maintained at the TX UE.
-Which resources are provided to the MAC layer is upto RAN1.
+Proposal 15 – When transmitting to an RX UE in DRX, the MAC layer at the TX UE selects the resources taking into account the active time (current or future) of the RX UE determined by the timers maintained at the TX UE.
+It is upto RAN1 to discuss which candidate resources the physical layer will provide to the MAC layer in order to support the principle agreed by RAN2.
 [14/15].

 What constitutes the active time from the point of view of resource selection should further be discussed.
 In RAN2#113bis-e, we agreed that the SL active time of the RX UE (for unicast) includes the time in which any of the sl-drx-OnDuration, sl-drx-InactivityTimer, or sl-drx-RetransmissionTimer are running.
 It was further agreed for that the TX UE maintains a timer corresponding to the SL inactivity timer in the RX UE and uses that timer as part of determining the allowable transmission time.
 The retransmission timer is only started by the RX UE following reception of an SCI for the initial transmission.
 However, at the TX UE, resource selection can be performed for both the initial transmission and retransmission resource at the same time.
 The allowable resources for selection may therefore depend on whether the resource is for the initial transmission or the retransmission.
 In addition, it may also depend on the cast type of the transmission, since the inactivity timer and the retransmission timer (assuming majority view in Q2.6) are not applicable for broadcast.